webplatform/docs/tutorials/using_selectors/index.md

 * The keyword <code>color</code> is a ''property'', and <code>red</code> is a ''value''.
 * The semicolon after the property-value pair separates it from other property-value pairs in the same declaration.

-This guide refers to a selector like <code>strong</code> as a ''tag'' selector, and you'll also see it commonly referred to as an ''element'' selector.
+This guide refers to a selector like <code>strong</code> as a ''tag'' selector, and you will also see it commonly referred to as an ''element'' selector.
 The CSS Specification refers to it as a ''type'' selector.

 In addition to tag names, you can use attribute values in selectors.
 This allows your rules to be more specific.
 Two attributes have special status for CSS.
 They are [[html/attributes/class|class]] and [[html/attributes/id|id]].